alaanvv/Instagram-Unfollowers/readme.txt

-Digite seu login em config.txt

-O app não mostra novos seguidores, o instagram já faz isso
+Login in config.txt

+Dont shows new followers,
+instagram already does